-Scared?
-Don’t be, you have been using MFA for years.
-You just don’t know it.
+Confused?
+Don’t be.
+You have been using MFA for years.
+You just didn’t know it.

-Do not over think MFA, you have all been using this for many years when it comes to online banking, where you are required to provide a password, followed by a randomly generated code from a device.
-Historically, this used to be a dongle provided by your bank, but in recent years this has switched to a code generated from inside the banking application on your mobile device.
+Do not overthink MFA, you have all been using this for many years when it comes to online banking, where you are required to provide a password, followed by a randomly generated code from a separate device.
+Historically, this device was a plastic card reader provided by your bank, but in recent years this has switched to a code generated from inside the banking application on your mobile device.

 How does Microsoft MFA work?
 What are the methods?

-When we talk about Office 365 MFA, typically this comes in the form of a Microsoft Authenticator App on your mobile device.
-However a list of methods exist as follows:
+When we talk about Microsoft Office 365 MFA, typically this comes in the form of the Microsoft Authenticator App which you can download on your mobile device.
+However, a list of other common methods is as follows:

-- Call to your phone – not recommended.
+- An automated call to your phone – not recommended.

-- Code via SMS Message – not recommended.
+- A code sent via SMS Message – not recommended.